hungptit/ioutils/README.md

 * The fast-find command is a drop-in replacement for GNU find.
 This command [can be 2x faster](benchmark.md) than both [find](https://www.gnu.org/software/findutils/) and [fd](https://github.com/sharkdp/fd) commands.

-* The fast-locate command id a drop-in replacement for GNU locate.
+* The fast-locate command is a drop-in replacement for GNU locate.
 This command [is 10x faster](benchmark.md) than [GNU locate](https://www.gnu.org/software/findutils/) command.

 **What is the different between ioutils and other similar open source projects such as [GNU findutils](https://www.gnu.org/software/findutils/) and [fd](https://github.com/sharkdp/fd)?**